All vehicle registration is handled by the University Police Office.

 - A Refund of the parking fee will be given upon request and proof of withdrawal from college during the first week of classes only.

-II.
+III.
 VETERANS PARKING POLICY AND PROCEDURES

 Any veteran, as defined in section 360 of the New York State Education Law, in attendance as a student at SUNY Cobleskill shall be exempt from parking fees upon submission by the veteran of a written request for exemption together with written certification by the veteran that such veteran was honorably discharged or released under honorable circumstances from such service.
 This policy shall cover both the parking and registration fees that are assessed on an annual basis and must be requested on an annual basis.
 The policy only allows veterans to receive the exemption and does not allow them to extend it to family members and this policy applies to students only.